|175 Years in Michigan City, Indiana|

 1929 - John Dillinger is imprisoned for almost a year at Indiana State Prison.
 A few years later, he is credited with facilitating the escape of ten inmates.

-1929 - NIPSCO begins construction on the generating plant at the site of the former Hoosier Slide.
+1929 - NIPSCO begins construction on the generating plant at the site of the former Hoosier Slide, once a 200-foot sand dune that had been mined for 30 years for glassmaking.
 The plant is completed around 1931.

 1930-1937 The Civilian Conservation Corps, Federal Emergency Relief Administration, and Works Progress Administration (federal programs employing people during the Great Depression) renovates and restores Washington Park.
 Workers build lakefront walls, many installations at Washington Park Zoo, the Washington Park Observation Tower, gardens, tennis courts, parking lots, picnic areas, and more.

 1930 - A new airfield is dedicated (June 18).
 Construction of the airfield, located on the site of the old Majot farm off U.S. 212 near the intersection of U.S. 20 & 35, began in the fall of 1929.
 The airport was operated by the private Michigan City Airport Corporation.
 The city had planned to purchase the field, but was unable to do so after the onset of the Great Depression.
 In the mid-1940s, the field became the Joe Phillips Airport.
 Service was offered to Midway Airport (beginning in 1946) and O'Hare (beginning in 1955).
 In 1986, the Joe Phillips Airport was sold to the city and became the new Michigan City Municipal Airport.

 1930 - Patrolman Charles L. Glafcke is shot and killed by a Chicago man who had fled to Michigan City following a shooting (December 14).